Doing Business in Brazil

 It is a standard practice for the RAB to register leases, sub-leases, aircraft mortgages, novation agreements, security assignments any other relevant liens and security regarding a Brazilian registered aircraft.
 Evidence of such registration is obtained by the issuance of a RAB Certificate.
 The parties that execute documents that are filed with RAB must present evidence that certify their powers to execute documents on their behalf (such as a power of attorney or their corporate documents).

-Documents that are executed abroad must be notarised and appostiled and translated into Portuguese by a sworn public translator before filing such document with the RAB.
-Furthermore, if such transfer is to be effective upon the execution a bill of sale, and, if such document is to be executed in Brazil, the bill of sale must comply with certain regulations in order to have the document filed with the RAB, such as: (i) executed by both seller and buyer; (ii) include the signatures of 02 witnesses; (iii) have all signatures notarized by authenticity (autenticidade) or signed digitally through the ICP platform; and (iv) translation into Portuguese by a sworn public translator.
+Documents that are executed abroad must be notarized and apostilled and translated into Portuguese by a sworn public translator before filing such document with the RAB.
+Furthermore, if such transfer is to be effective upon the execution a bill of sale, and, if such document is to be executed in Brazil, the bill of sale must comply with certain regulations in order to have the document filed with the RAB, such as: (I) executed by both seller and buyer; (II) include the signatures of 02 witnesses; (III) have all signatures notarized by authenticity (autenticidade) or signed digitally through the ICP platform; and (IV) translation into Portuguese by a sworn public translator.

 In addition to the RAB registration, the creditor/owner/lessor of an aircraft usually makes the registration of their international interest for an aircraft transaction with the International Registry.